CV/Resume: Hikaru Tsujimura, PhD

 Profile

-- Digital architectures are not inherently designed to align with human values.
+- Digital architectures are not inherently designed to align with human values and thinking processes.

-- No standardized methods exist to reliably interpret internal representations and link them to model outputs.
+- We lack standardized methods to reliably interpret internal representations linked to model outputs.

-My goal is to develop principled approaches for interpreting these representations and mitigating alignment risks in AI systems.
+Accordingly, my first goal is to develop principled approaches for interpreting and mitigating representational misalignment in AI systems.

 Technical Skills

-- Python: Numpy, Pandas, Tensorflow, PyTorch, Scikit-learn, Matplotlib, Seaborn, and much more
+- Python: PyTorch, Transformers, Peft, Accelerate, TransformerLens, Scikit-learn, Numpy, Pandas, Matplotlib, Wandb, and more

 - AI Safety: